The Giant Jam Sandwich

 The Giant Jam Sandwich is a children's picture book, with story and pictures by John Vernon Lord and verses by Janet Burroway.
 The rhyming story tells how the fictional town of Itching Down was invaded by four million wasps.
-The villagers decide to build a gigantic jam sandwich to trap the pesky insects.
+At first, the villagers are unsure what to do, until Bap, the town baker, points out that wasps like strawberry jam, so they decide to build a gigantic jam sandwich to trap the pesky insects.
+It works, even though only 3,999,997 of them get trapped while the last three fly off in fear, never to return.
+The villagers celebrate, and the sandwich is carried off by the birds.

 A narrated orchestral work on the book was written in 2008 by composer Philip Wharton.
 Janet Burroway was at its premier and has since been the narrator at other performances.
 An adaptation by New Perspectives Theatre premiered in 2017.